fluque1995/maths_escape_room/exercise_materials/README.md

 __Player 2__: Only design B and additional information 2 are shown.

 __Player 3__: Only design C and additional information 1 are shown.

+# Serving this files into your game

+For the moment, this files are served using our personal servers, so we cannot guarantee that they will remain available the time you are accessing them.
+Moreover, we only serve the files in spanish, so you will have to serve it yourself if you plan to use the activity in other language.

+In the game, the files are served as external webpages that are loaded on interactive objects that display an IFrame.
+The URLs pointing to those resources are defined on file `code/assets_urls.ts`, under the object `externalUrls`.
+As you can check, those URLs now point to a NextCloud instance.
+You can use it whatever service you like to serve your files, as long as they allow iframe embedding in external sites.